Inventory in S3

 In this blog post, we are going to discuss inventory in S3.

 You can use AWS S3 inventory feature to keep a track of your S3 bucket contents.
-Inventory provides you the list of objects in your bucket on a daily or weekly basis.
+The inventory provides you the list of objects in your bucket on a daily or weekly basis.
 AWS S3 inventory comes in the form of CSV (comma-separated values) or ORC (Apache optimized row columnar) files.
 AWS inventory contains inventory list files, manifest files and other metadata about your inventory.

-Below are the prerequisite for setting up S3 inventory
+Prerequisite for setting up S3 inventory:

 - Source bucket (S3 bucket for which you want to enable inventory)